 - Heat a griddle pan on medium-high heat.

-- While the pan is heating up place your lamb cutlets onto a chopping board and season both sides with some sea salt.
+- While the pan is heating up place your lamb rib chops onto a chopping board and season both sides with some sea salt.

 - Take your advieh spice mix and sprinkle some of the mixture on both sides of the cutlets.
 Using your hands rub the mixture into both sides of the lamb.

-- Brush both sides of each piece of lamb with some melted butter and place in batches onto the now hot griddle pan.
+- Brush both sides of each piece of lamb with some avocado oil and place in batches onto the now hot griddle pan.
 Cook for 3-5 minutes per side depending on how you like your meat.

 - Remove after each batch to a clean plate and cover to keep warm.